IndoNLP/nusax/README.md

 NusaX is a high-quality  multilingual parallel corpus that covers 12 languages, Indonesian, English, and 10 Indonesian local languages, namely Acehnese, Balinese, Banjarese, Buginese, Madurese, Minangkabau, Javanese, Ngaju, Sundanese, and Toba Batak.

-NusaX is created by translating exsiting sentiment analysis dataset into local languages.
+NusaX is created by translating existing sentiment analysis dataset into local languages.
 Our translations are written and verified by local native speakers.
 Therefore, NusaX can be broken down into 2 separate tasks:

 - [NusaX-MT: Machine Translation task](https://github.com/IndoNLP/nusax/tree/main/datasets/mt)